 |

-Erb's Palsy Erb's Palsy (also known as Brachial Plexus and Shoulder Distocia) is a condition that results from nerve injury to the upper plexus involving the nerves that control muscles in the shoulder, arms, or hand.
-What is Erb's Palsy?Erb's Palsy is a type of Brachial Plexus injury.
-The Brachial Plexus is a network of nerves that run from the spine through the shoulder and to the tips of the fingers (shown in the right figure, the labeled nerves are part of the system).
-Brachial means arm, and Plexus refers to a network of nerves.
-The Brachial Plexus conducts signals from the spine to the arm and hand.
-These signals cause the arm and hand muscles to move.
-In the picture on the right, the Brachial plexus nerves are shown.
-Understanding Erb's PalsyErb's Palsy (a Brachial Plexus injury) is a nerve injury.
-The nerves that are damaged control muscles in the shoulder, arm, or hand.
-Any or all of these muscles may be paralyzed.
+Erb's PalsyContact us for a Free Consultation by emailing us atFree-Consultation@Birth-Injury-Malpractice-Law.com or calling us at 866-461-9400 if your son or daughter suffers from an Erb's palsy birth injury.
+Whar is Erb's Palsy?
+Erb's Palsy is a nerve injury to the Brachial Plexus nerves.
+The Brachial Plexus is a group of nerves that run from the spine through the shoulder and to the tips of the fingers.
+These nerves conduct the signals from the spine allowing the arm and hand to move.
+Damage to these nerves affects the child's ability to control the muscles in the shoulder, arm, or hand.
 Your child's disability depends on which nerves are injured and how severely they have been damaged.
 Children with Erb's Palsy are affected in different ways.
 Here are some examples:

-Erb's Palsy symptoms range from mild neuropraxia with early recovery to complete disruption with no potential for recovery; What Causes Erb's Palsy?Although Erb's Palsy (a Brachial Plexus injury) can occur at any time, most cases happen during birth.
-During the strain of childbirth, the shoulder of the baby could get caught and stretched behind the Pubic Symphysis bone (part of the Pelvis bone).
-Once the shoulder is caught, the Brachial Plexus can be compressed, stretched or torn as shown in red in pictured to the right.
+Erb's Palsy symptoms range from a stretching of the nerves with mild limitation of movement and early recovery to a tear of the nerves with complete paralysis and little potential for recovery; What causes Erb's Palsy?Erb's Palsy (a Brachial Plexus injury) is generally the result of a complication during the child's birth.
+During the delivery the baby's shoulder may get caught and stretched behind the Pubic Symphysis bone (part of the mother's Pelvis bone).
+This is known as Shoulder Dystocia.
+Unless appropriate steps are taken when the shoulder gets stuck, the Brachial Plexus nerves can be compressed, stretched or even torn.
 Many babies with Erb's Palsy are larger than average at birth.
 However, newborns of all sizes, including premature babies, can have these injuries.
 A larger baby will have a greater chance of getting caught behind the Pubic Symphysis bone and getting injured severely.
 About 1 or 2 babies in 1,000 suffer from Erb's Palsy.
 The symptoms of Erb's Palsy include a limp or paralyzed arm and/or lack of muscle control in the arm or hand.
-There are 4 types of Erb's Palsy:
+Diagnosing Erb's Palsy?There are 4 types of Erb's Palsy:

 Often the diagnosis is more complicated than one of the four groups above.
-Because different injury types may cause the same symptoms, it is difficult to know what kind of injury has occured.
-In addition, sometimes many nerves in the Brachial Plexus may be injured and the nerves may have different types of injuries.
-Most cases of Erb's Palsy are mild and most children will recover in 3 to 4 months.
-The more severe injuries may take 18 to 24 months to recover.
+This can occur when different injury types cause the same symptoms making it difficult to know what kind of injury has occured.
+In addition, sometimes more than one nerve in the Brachial Plexus is injured and the nerves may have different types of injuries.
+Treatment for Erb's Palsy?The treatment plan for your child will be based on the level of the nerves involved and the extent of the damage.
+Most cases of Erb's Palsy are mild and most children will recover in 3 to 9 months.
+The more moderate injuries may take 18 to 24 months to recover.
 During this recovery time physical therapy may be necessary.
-Gentle range of motion exercises and electrical stimulation of muscles need to be performed regularly to keep the joints of the arm supple and prevent atrophy.
-Other treatments that may be necessary are occupational therapy and, in some cases, surgery.
-Our law firm, together with the network of other law firms that we work with, helps victims of birth injury medical malpractice nationally.
+Gentle range of motion exercises and electrical stimulation of muscles are be performed regularly as part of a physical therapy program to the muscles and the joints of the arm supple and prevent atrophy.
+Occupational therapy may also be appropriate.
+In the more severe cases, surgery may be recommended.
+Types of Surgeries include:

 Law Office of Joseph A. Hernandez, P.C.
 Thank you for visiting the Law Office of Joseph A. Hernandez.
 The material located on our law firm's web site is intended to be a resource for present and prospective clients for informational purposes only and is not intended to be legal (or medical) advice.
 This web site is not an offer to represent you.
 The act of sending electronic mail to our firm or to Attorney Hernandez does not create an attorney-client relationship and does not obligate the Law Office of Joseph A. Hernandez or Mr. Hernandez to respond to your email or to represent you.
 No attorney-client relationship will be formed unless you enter into a signed agreement of representation with the Law Office of Joseph A. Hernandez.
 You should not act, or refrain from acting, based upon any information at this web site without seeking professional legal counsel.
 Under the rules of the Supreme Judicial Court of Massachusetts and other rules, this material may be considered advertising.
 Licensed to practice law in the State of Massachusetts.
 This website does not represent other licenses, or certifications of specialization or expertise that may be available in certain states. |